Israel launches airstrikes on Yemen a day after Houthi rebels strike Israeli airport

 The Houthis claimed that the strikes were a joint Israeli-American operation.
 However, a U.S. defense official said U.S. forces did not participate in the Israeli strikes on Yemen on Monday.
 The strikes were not part of Operation Rough Rider, which is the ongoing U.S. military operation against the Houthis in Yemen to prevent them from targeting ships in the Red Sea that started March 15.
 The official spoke on the condition of anonymity to discuss sensitive matters.

-Separately, the U.S. military launched multiple strikes Monday on the Yemeni capital, Sanaa, another U.S. official said.
-That official also spoke on condition of anonymity, to discuss military operations.
+Separately, the U.S. military launched multiple strikes Monday on Sanaa, another U.S. official said.
+That official also spoke on condition of anonymity to discuss military operations.

-The Houthi-run health ministry said at least 21 people were wounded in the Israeli strikes on the Bajil cement factory.

-“The aggressive Zionist-American raids on civilian facilities will not affect our military operations against the Zionist enemy entity,” he said in a social media post.
+“The aggressive Zionist-American raids on civilian facilities will not affect our military operations against the Zionist enemy entity,” he said on social media.

 He said the Houthis will escalate their attacks and won’t stop targeting shipping routes and Israel until it stops the war in Gaza.